WilliamWTC/init/README.md

 4. identifies and displays the default gateway in the routing table.

-5. Identify the IP address of the DNS server which answers to slash16.org
+5. Identify the IP address of the DNS server which answers to slash16.org.

+6. Get the complete path of the file that contains the IP address of the DNS server you're using.

 ### references